seanbreckenridge/twitchlive/README.md

 #### TODO:

-* The access token seems to expire every few months (Last expired Tue Aug 24 2020).
-Document this when it expires again
+* The access token seems to expire every 2 months.
+Its possible to add a server to receive this using a template/JS